Rapptz/discord.py/docs/guide/quickstart.rst

 .. warning::

     ``on_ready`` can and will be called multiple times throughout your bots uptime.
-Avoid running expensive API calls such as changing your bots presence, sending messages etc. in this event.
+You should avoid doing any kind of state-management here, such as connecting and loading your database.

 .. code-block:: python